Skip to content

 To complement this, both providers included email support for more complex issues, all while boasting how-to guides and FAQ sections full of helpful stuff.
 Even better – both VPNs offer YouTube channels!
 Unfortunately, CyberGhost isn’t very active and rarely publishes videos.

-Besides, I’ve been using both providers for almost a decade and I never had a single issue with any of them.
+Although German and French support isn’t here 24/7, it’s still great for the aforementioned users.
+We’ve been using both providers for almost a decade, and we have never had a single issue with any of them.

 So who wins this round of the CyberGhost vs NordVPN comparison?
-I’d say this round is a DRAW considering that both VPNs are great at providing top-grade, reliable customer support through live chat and email.
+I’d say this round is a TIE, considering that both VPNs are great at providing top-grade, reliable customer support through live chat and email.

-Pricing Comparison: How Cheap NordVPN and CyberGhost Are?
+Pricing Comparison: NordVPN vs CyberGhost

 NordVPN

-© NordVPN
+Β© NordVPN

 Visit NordVPN

-© NordVPN
+Β© NordVPN

 CyberGhost

 CyberGhost offers a more straightforward pricing structure with no complications.
-As you can see, we’re talking about 3 plans ranging in length.
+As you can see, we’re talking about three plans ranging in length.
 Actually, its monthly plan is expensive, with the 6-month plan being a bit more wallet-friendly at around $7 a month.

 Of course, the plan in the middle allows you to save the most money.
-It’s a remarkable 2-year deal with 3 free months at over $2.1 a month.
+It’s a remarkable 2-year deal with two free months at $2.19 a month.
 This already sounds a bit better than NordVPN, even though this VPN is far from being expensive.

 Still, CyberGhost is the champ of affordability, so it’s hard to beat.
 And do you know what?
 We’ve got an article covering CyberGhost coupons that can potentially reduce the price even further.

-© CyberGhost
+Β© CyberGhost

 Moreover, it gives you a 45-day refund period this time – once again, a better commodity.
-I should also mention that both VPNs have plenty of options for payment, including but not limited to PayPal, credit/debit cards, cryptocurrencies, and many more.
+We should also mention that both VPNs have plenty of options for payment, including but not limited to PayPal, credit/debit cards, cryptocurrencies, and many more.

 In terms of bonus features, you get some in both.
-Dedicated IPs can be bought separately but CyberGhost’s offer at $2.5 a month is, again, cheaper.
+Dedicated IPs can be bought separately, but CyberGhost’s offer at $2.5 a month is, again, cheaper.
 The provider also offers the aforementioned security suite for Windows at $1 a month on top of the subscription.

 Visit CyberGhost